St. Petersburg Equitable Distribution Lawyer

 In contrast, nonmarital assets and liabilities include assets acquired and liabilities incurred prior to the marriage, along with other assets or liabilities acquired or incurred in exchange for those assets or liabilities.
 Assets acquired during the marriage are nonmarital if they were acquired separately by noninterspousal gift or inheritance, and all income derived from nonmarital assets is nonmarital so long as it was kept separately and treated as nonmarital property.

-Meros, Smith, Brennan & Brennan, P.A., provides valuable assistance in identifying every asset and debt as marital or nonmarital and making sure it is accurately valued for equitable distribution.
+Meros, Smith, Brennan, Brennan and Gregg, P.A., provides valuable assistance in identifying every asset and debt as marital or nonmarital and making sure it is accurately valued for equitable distribution.
 Our property division attorneys are well-versed in complex family law litigation and high net worth divorce cases; we can help ensure that all property is located and disclosed, even if a spouse is intentionally hiding assets or undervaluing them.
 Our lawyers additionally provide support before or during the marriage with prenuptial or postnuptial agreements that dictate in advance how the division of property should be approached.
 Our firm can aid in interpreting, challenging or enforcing such agreements as necessary.

 Florida Equitable Distribution Factors